Healthdirect Free Australian health advice you can count on.

 What are haemorrhoids?

-Haemorrhoids (also spelt hemorrhoids), or 'piles', are lumps that occur inside and around the anus (back passage).
+Haemorrhoids (also spelt hemorrhoids), or 'piles', are lumps that occur inside and around your anus (back passage).
 They are very common.

-Haemorrhoids are sometimes described as ‘varicose veins’ of the anus.
-They happen when there is a weakness in the side of the anal canal that leads to thickening of the lining and then veins can enlarge to become a haemorrhoid, causing symptoms such as bleeding, pain and discomfort.
+Haemorrhoids are sometimes described as 'varicose veins' of the anus.
+They happen when there is a weakness in the side of your anal canal that leads to thickening of the lining.
+The veins in the lining can enlarge to become a haemorrhoid.
+This causes symptoms such as bleeding, pain and discomfort.

 What are the symptoms of haemorrhoids?